Last Updated On 25 December, 2019!

 On your iPhone, are you seeing that iCloud Backup is greyed out?
 Are you not able to take backup of your iPhone to iCloud because “Back Up Now” option is greyed out?

-This blog provide several solutions that will help you to fix iCloud backup greyed out on iPhone.
-Additionally, the blog also offer alternate method to backup iPhone/iPad/iPod touch data to computer when the iCloud Back Up Now option is greyed out.
-Just go through the blog and follow the solutions.
+This post provide several solutions that will help you to fix iCloud backup greyed out on iPhone.
+Additionally, the post also offer alternate method to backup iPhone/iPad/iPod touch data to computer when the iCloud Back Up Now option is greyed out.
+Just go through the post and follow the solutions.

 With the help of iOS Data Backup & Restore, you can:

 - Easily backup iPhone data to computer and later you can easily restore your data from the backups to any iPhone.

 - Selectively backup and restore data that you want to.

 - Preview and restore any file from the backup to your device.